bruh1555/CodeOn/README.md

 I am unaware of any copyright issues/stolen things in this project.
 Please notify me immediately if I am copyrighting someone's software/other.
 I will make sure to fix it immediately.
 You must install the requirements for the code to be able to use it. (i don't know how to get the specific requirements, so please alert me of some way if you have a list of the requirements needed.)
 Version 0.3 is being released now!
+Star this project so I know you like it!
+I will add updates whenever I can.
+If you star this project, I know you like it and I will add more updates faster!